-The "packaging" of the safeguard documentation demonstrates the full coverage of impacts in the form of Social and Resettlement Management Plan.
+The "packaging" of the safeguard documentation demonstrates the full coverage of impacts.
 SRMP, which consists of 14 Volume reports, provides comprehensive coverage to the different social issues and project impacts, including mitigations and social development plan.
 The social safeguards and documentations prepared under the Project are listed in Table 1.1.
 A similar set of 8 volumes, namely Environmental Management Action Plan (EMAP), has also been prepared to deal with project environmental impacts.